Home | Sitemap | Contact Us | Translate | COVID-19

 Many organizations have graced their presence within the walls of this historic building.
 Some of those include; the Army National Guard who used the building for many years to store firing pins for munitions, the Lockhart City Hall and Municipal Court both conducted business here, Social Services groups worked out of the second floor of the building to provide many services to the general public, and the Police and EMS Departments of the City were both here for many years.
 Both of these departments were moved in 1988 to the part of the City Municipal Building that is now the Glosserman Room used for City board meetings and also houses the Developmental Services and Building Departments.

-For many years, the Fire Department sponsored a Boy Scout Explorer Post, that provided the Volunteer Fire Department with members.
-While a few Volunteer (now called Reserve & Support) Firefighters still remain, the department is predominantly made up of full-time career (Paid) Firefighters.
-The full-time Firefighters handle the majority of the emergency calls, but still heavily rely on the Reserve Firefighters to provide support.
-The current department changed its name from the Lockhart Fire Department to Lockhart Fire Rescue in 2000, and is led by Interim Fire Chief Jerry Doyle.
-There are presently 15 full-time career firefighters and two reserve and support firefighters who serve their community with dedication and pride.
+For many years, the fire department sponsored a Boy Scout Explorer Post, which provided the Volunteer Fire Department with members.
+While a few volunteer (now called Reserve & Support) firefighters still remain, the department is predominantly made up of full-time career (paid) Firefighters.
+The full-time firefighters handle the majority of the emergency calls, but still heavily rely on the Reserve Firefighters to provide support.
+The current department changed its name from the Lockhart Fire Department to Lockhart Fire Rescue in 2000, and is led by Fire Chief Randy Jenkins.

 Over the years, there have been many tragic fires to which the department has responded to day or night.
 There have been several civilian deaths as a result of those fires.
-In 1988, it was recognized that there was a great need to do something about decreasing the number of persons who die as a result of fires.
-A vigorous program was undertaken to promote Fire Safety from an early age by joining forces with the Lockhart Independent School District.
+In 1988, it was recognized that there was a great need to decrease the number of persons who die as a result of fires.
+A vigorous program was undertaken to promote fire safety from an early age by joining forces with the Lockhart Independent School District.
 This Fire Safety Education effort continues today.
-The department has been recognized for its continued efforts over the past 21 years by the Residential Fire Safety Institute of Fairfax, VA.
-Also in 1995, the Fire Department received the NFPA's "Learn Not to Burn" Champion award, and has continued this program in conjunction with the Lockhart ISD since that time to assist local Teachers who instruct students from this fire safety curriculum.
-To this effort, one local student was recognized for saving not only his life but the lives of several other family members when their house burned.
-The lessons learned by that student were directly attributed to the fire safety behavioral skills taught and learned on an LISD campus.

 Copyright © 2016, City of Lockhart, TX